nbareil/justanothergeek.chdir.org/content/post/Investigation Scenario - New SQLserver Process On AWS Webserver.md

   to handle API keys and so on.
 - Explicit API keys: You create a user, assign a role to it and generate an API key/id.
-Finally, you put that credentials into a "secret" file on your disk and this is where attackers may have an interest stealing them to move laterally.
+Finally, you put that credentials into a "secret" file on your disk and this is where attackers may have an interest in stealing them to move laterally.

 #### Instance profile

 To get the role policy for this host, we need to understand that:
-1. An EC2 instance is associated to an instance profile
+1. An EC2 instance is associated with an instance profile
 1. An instance profile is linked to a role
 1. A role is linked to a policy
 1. The policy registers what the role is allowed to do